In this post, you will learn how to knit with two strands of yarn together.

 You can see an example of a cardigan knit with two strands of yarn here.

 Adding In More Than One Colour

 I often use two strands of yarn together if the yarn is DK (for 4mm / US 6 needles) and I want a chunkier look, I may put two or more together and use bigger knitting needles.

-Using more than one strand of yarn is also good if you want to work with more than one coloured yarn at a time.
+Using more than one strand of yarn is also good if you want to work with more than one colored yarn at a time.

-Combining two yarns of different colours can give your work an interesting look and can make it look more textured.
+Combining two yarns of different colors can give your work an interesting look and can make it look more textured.

 Adding Texture To Your Project

-You can also work with two yarns that are of a similar colour but are made from different fibres.
+You can also work with two yarns that are of a similar color but are made from different fibers.

 This can give an interesting texture to the work, for example; if you want to work with mohair and wool combined.